IC 1318

-The Sadr Region (also known as IC 1318 or the Gamma Cygni Nebula) is the diffuse emission nebula surrounding Sadr (γ Cygni) at the center of Cygnus's cross.
+IC 1318 (also known as Gamma Cygni Nebula) is the diffuse emission nebula and a H II region surrounding the star Sadr (γ Cygni) at the center of Cygnus's cross thus getting a nickname Sadr Region.
 The Sadr Region is one of the surrounding nebulous regions; others include the Butterfly Nebula and the Crescent Nebula.
 It contains many dark nebulae in addition to the emission diffuse nebulae.

-Sadr itself has approximately a magnitude of 2.2.
-The nebulous regions around the region are also fairly bright.

-Image gallery

-On the left image side are the bright North America Nebula (left bright part) with Sadr region (right bright part) in the Cygnus X region, visually interrupted by the Cygnus rift, of the constellation Cygnus, in this X-ray image.